Uterine Artery Embolization & Pregnancy

 It’s important to keep in mind that uterine artery embolization only shrinks fibroids by about 50%, and this is more often than not sufficient to relieve symptoms.
 Some physicians and researchers have argued that pregnancy complications could be attributed to larger fibroids in general and aren’t necessarily caused by any residual effects of uterine artery embolization.
 Rather, it could be that embolization does not shrink the fibroids enough to where they no longer obstruct features of the uterus during pregnancy.
 Regardless, the debate continues on whether or not these complications are even more common in women following uterine artery embolization, as we discuss below.

-Uterine Artery Embolization & Pregnancy: The Evidence
+Uterine Artery Embolization & Pregnancy: The Clinical Evidence

 Following this study, the American College of Obstetricians and Gynecologists released the following statement on uterine artery embolization in Feburary of 2004: “There is insufficient evidence in the current literature to ensure safety in women desiring to retain their fertility.
 Furthermore, pregnancy-related outcomes remain understudied in women wishing to retain fertility.”
 This statement wasn’t ruling out uterine artery embolization by any means, but it did make it clear that we didn’t know enough about the effects of the procedure to recommend it (or reject it) as a fertility-preserving treatment option for uterine fibroids.